eppleton/murderhungry.github.io/pages/about.md

 image: assets/images/about_banner.jpg
 ---

-Hi I'm Anton "Toni" Epple, a software developer based in Munich, Germany.
-I'm a [Java Champion]() In my spare time I try to do fun projects like this :-).
-Please share your thoughts about the progress and ideas I have for this app.
-If you would like to show your support, please subscribe to my newsletter.
-This will help me understand, if th.
+Hi we're Barbara "Babs" Py and Anton "Toni" Epple, a married couple from Munich, Germany.
+We love to write and host murder mystery dinner parties.
+That's why we decided to create this app.
+Please share your thoughts, wishes and ideas for this app with us.
+If you would like to show your support, please subscribe to our newsletter.
+It's our main indicator, if we're doing this just for ourselves or for real future users :-).